Ex-New Jersey gov to states: Fight US control of sports bets

 NEW ORLEANS (AP) — Former New Jersey Gov. Chris Christie is telling states to oppose a bill that would give the federal government control over regulating sports betting.

-The Republican said Friday at a conference of legislators that state have proven they can handle the job.
+The Republican said Friday at a conference of legislators that states have proven they can handle the job.
 Christie began a court battle against the major pro and college sports leagues that ended with the U.S. Supreme Court clearing the way for all 50 states to offer sports betting.

 Christie also urged states to resist granting the leagues “integrity fees,” which are essentially a slice of the action on sports bets.
 Leagues have pushed for the fees unsuccessfully so far in the states that have legalized sports gambling.